top of page

 Textural walk:

 I encourage you to take a slow meditative walk, if possible with bare feet on soft grass, or else in a place that has a clear texture, such as gravel.
 As you walk, become aware of the texture that you are feeling underfoot, and the sound of each footfall.
 Allow yourself to surrender to the texture of the path in each moment, and as you do so, bring an attitude of surrender to God with your whole being.
 At the end of your walk, bow in gratitude and acknowledgement for the texture of THIS path that you are journeying on, for your life in this moment in time.
+Now open your hands as a gesture of willingness to participate in kinship with this beautiful, suffering world.

 When I am among the trees